York City Guide

 Currency and tipping

 In York, tipping is appreciated but generally more modest than in North America.
-When dining out at sit-down restaurants, a tip of 10% to 12.5% is standard, though it is increasingly common for a discretionary service charge to be added automatically to the bill—always check before adding extra.
-For casual drinks at one of the city's historic pubs, tipping is not expected, though rounding up to the nearest pound or leaving small change is a kind gesture for exceptional service.
+When dining out at the city's many charming eateries, a gratuity of 10% to 15% is standard if a service charge hasn't already been added to your bill.
+In casual pubs, tipping is not expected for drinks ordered at the bar, though rounding up to the nearest pound is a friendly gesture for exceptional service.
+For taxi rides through the historic streets, simply rounding up the fare is common practice.

 🗓️